-The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Palau has at a point in time to fund emergencies, shortfalls or other unexpected needs.

-For the year ended September 30, 2007, Palau's total unrestricted net assets deficit approximated \$1.8 million or 1.1% of annual total revenues.
-This is a continued improvement in the ratio from the prior period, but is still considered an unfavorable ratio.
+- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Palau has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2008, Palau's total unrestricted net assets deficit approximated \$9.03 million or 11.2% of annual total revenues.
+After several years of lowering the unrestricted net asset deficit, during 2008 the unrestricted net asset deficit increased approximately 10%.

-Level of Budgetary Fund Balance

-How does our budgetary carryover look?
+Level of Budgetary Fund Balance How does our budgetary carryover look?

-Budgetary Unreserved Fund

-Balance (Deficit) as a Percentage

-of Annual Revenues
+Budgetary Unreserved Fund Balance (Deficit) as a Percentage of Annual Revenues